Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations: RLBWT Applications

 For $\phi$ and $\phi^{-1}$, the best bound in terms of $r$ is still $O(r \log r)$-time and $O(r)$-space, which is the complexity of finding the unbalanced move structure of an arbitrary permutation.
 However, Sanaullah et al.~\cite{sanaullah2026rlbwt} noted that you could iterate over the text using $\LF$ to sample $\SA$ positions using $O(n)$ consecutive move queries to derive $\SPRED$ in $O(n)$-time and $O(r)$-space.
-Although $O(r \log r)$-time may often be preferred to $O(n)$-time in practice, the latter is useful when constructing a length capped move structure for the purpose of performing $n$ consecutive queries as described in Corollary~\ref{cor:amortized}.
+Although $O(r \log r)$-time may often be preferred to $O(n)$-time in practice, the latter is useful when constructing a length capped move structure for the purpose of performing $n$ consecutive queries as described in Corollary~\ref{cor:amortized} so that the final complexity depends only on $n$.
 Their method assumes a balanced move structure and thus overall they require $O(n+r\log r)$-time when including time to balance.
 By applying Lemma~\ref{lem:lf}, we achieve new bounds for construction of an unbalanced move structure and a length capped move structure for $\phi$ and $\phi^{-1}$.

 \begin{lemma} Given $\RLBWT[0..r-1]$ corresponding to $\BWT[0..n-1]$, an unbalanced move structure for $\phi$ or its inverse $\phi^{-1}$ can be constructed in $O(n)$-time and $O(r)$-space. \end{lemma} \begin{proof} By using the result of Lemma~\ref{lem:lf} in place of a balanced move structure for the original method of Sanaullah et al.~\cite{sanaullah2026rlbwt}. \end{proof}